mozilla-services/heka/docs/source/sandbox/lua.rst

         none

 **read_next_field()**

     Iterates through the message fields returning the field contents or nil when the end is reached.
+The `value_type` return value is a numeric value representing the field's specified data type:

+    :0: String
+    :1: Bytes
+    :2:  Integer
+    :3: Double
+    :4: Boolean

     *Arguments*
         none